 After almost three years as a listed company on Catalist, and reporting losses every year, Anchor Resources has in the past few months started production of "semi-processed concentrated ore" and dimension stone granite.

-We visited these sites in the Malaysian state of Terengganu last week, and share here operational insights into the Lubuk Mandi gold mine.
+We visited the production sites in the Malaysian state of Terengganu last week, and share here operational insights into, firstly, the Lubuk Mandi gold mine.
 (We'll have another article on the granite quarries.)

 Watch this 3-minute video of the gold mine's facilities and operations >